Logan-Toms/Voter-Registration-App/README.md

 # Voter Registration Application

 ## Overview
 This repository contains a Python script developed as part of my college coursework.
 The project demonstrates my proficiency in Python and my ability to validate user input and guide users through a structured process.
-This coursework is part of my SDEV 300 class at the University of Maryland Global Campus.
+This coursework is part of my Building Secure Python Applications (SDEV 300) class at the University of Maryland Global Campus.

 ## Table of Contents
 1. [Project Purpose](#project-purpose)